Lalit78716/Shop-Management-System--Python-GUI-Tkinter/README.md

-# Shop-Management-System--Python-GUI-Tkinter
+# Shop-Management-System Using Python-GUI-Tkinter Toolkit

-## Graphic User Interface
+* This GUI Application main Aim is to showing the python Tkinter GUI module uses,that how GUI code is working ,how a Frame/Label/Entry/Color......etc is working

-1. This GUI Application main Aim is to showing the python Tkinter GUI module uses,that how GUI code is working ,how a Frame/Label/Entry/Color......etc is working
+## Features and Explain

-2. This Simple Python Tkinter Module project "Shop Management System" Contain verious feature:-
+* This Simple Python Tkinter Module project "Shop Management System" Contain verious feature:-

 	a.) first enter customer details
 	b.) after that select item which one you want to buy and enter the quantity